Pollen and Pollination

 -

 Hand pollination is now complete!
 Was it good for you?(Ooops.
-Sorry, but
+Sorry, I could

 Cross Pollination:

-Cross Pollination from one plant of the same variety to another is good and
+Cross Pollination from one plant of the same variety to another, is good

-healthy for a species.
-It is natures' way of ensuring the survival of the
+and healthy for a species.
+It is natures' way of ensuring the survival of

-species over time.
-Cross pollination of one variety to another variety in
+the species over time.
+Cross pollination of one variety to another variety

-the same family can be good if you are experimenting with or attempting to
+in the same family may be good, if you are experimenting with, or attempting

-create new varieties or disease resistant strains.
-But, it can be bad if
+to create new varieties or disease resistant strains.
+But, it can be bad,

-you are trying to grow a pumpkin and a cross with a Zucchini occurs.
+if you are trying to grow a pumpkin and a cross with a Zucchini accidentally

 In the first instance, cross pollination in nature exists to broaden the